Gurigraphics/plurality/README.md

-# Plurality - Modular Code Editor

 ![alt tag](https://imgur.com/aWTUyRW.png)

-Plurality is an opensource **Code Editor** for the next generation.
+Plurality is an opensource **Modular Code Editor** for the next generation.

 ---